ucsb-csw8/w23-project/project08.md

     """
     param: restaurant_menu_list(list of dict) - The list shore dictionary of dishes
-    param: filename (str) - A string that ends with '.csv' which represents the name of the file to which to save the songs.
+    param: filename (str) - A string that ends with '.csv' which represents the name of the file to which to save the menu items.
 This file will be created if it is not present, otherwise, it will be overwritten.

     The function ensures that the last 4 characters of the filename are '.csv'.